ufs-community/ufs-mrweather-app/docs/UsersGuide/source/inputs_outputs.rst

 Downloading and staging input data
 ==================================

-A set of input files, including static (fix) data and raw initial conditions, are needed to run the UFS MR Weather App.
+A set of input files, including static (fix) data and raw initial conditions, are needed to run the MR Weather App.
 There are two variables that describe the location of the static and initial condition files:
 ``$DIN_LOC_ROOT`` is the directory where the static files are located and ``$DIN_LOC_IC`` is the directory where the initial conditions are located.
 By default, ``$DIN_LOC_ROOT`` is set to